These women were all training in various London polytechnics to work in munitions factories during the early 1940s.

 Vintage Photos of Women Workers in the Factories in London During World War II

-A machine shop trainee at the Ministry of Labour training centre at Chelsea Polytechnic at work on a milling machine.
+A trainee reads a micrometer at the Ministry of Labour training centre at Chelsea Polytechnic. |

 Vintage Photos of Women Workers in the Factories in London During World War II